ceedee666/modern-abap-curriculum/docs/hello_world.md

 # ABAP Hello World

-The goal of this lecture is set up the necessary development environment for ABAP development.
+The goal of this lecture is to set up the necessary development environment for ABAP development.
 This development environment consists of several components.
-The following sections provide links to documents describing the installation or set-up of theses components.
+The following sections provide links to documents describing the installation or set-up of these components.

 The aim of this unit is to set up the necessary development environment for ABAP development.
 This environment consists of several components, which are described in the following sections.
 In particular, the development environment for the rest of the lecture includes:

-- a local installation of the [Eclipse IDE](https://www.eclipse.org/ide/) including the [ABAP Development Tools](https://tools.hana.ondemand.com/#abap) for ABAP development
+- A local installation of the [Eclipse IDE](https://www.eclipse.org/ide/) including the [ABAP Development Tools](https://tools.hana.ondemand.com/#abap) for ABAP development
-- either one of the following three options
+- Either one of the following three options
-  - a S/4HANA 2020 System with development rights
+  - A SAP S/4HANA 2020 system with development rights
-  - an instance of the [SAP Business Technology Platform](https://www.sap.com/products/technology-platform/) free tier with an instance of the [SAP BTP ABAP environment](https://discovery-center.cloud.sap/serviceCatalog/abap-environment?region=all&tab=feature&commercialModel=payg)
+  - An instance of the [SAP Business Technology Platform](https://www.sap.com/products/technology-platform/) free tier with an instance of the [SAP BTP ABAP environment](https://discovery-center.cloud.sap/serviceCatalog/abap-environment?region=all&tab=feature&commercialModel=payg)
-  - a SAP Business Technology Platform trial account with access to the SAP BTP ABAP Trial environment
+  - A SAP Business Technology Platform trial account with access to the SAP BTP ABAP Trial environment

 At the end of this unit you will create the usual [Hello World](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program to ensure the development environment is ready.